martinkrivda/jirka/README.md

 ```

 ## Deployment

 [Deployment docs](docs/DEPLOYMENT.md).

 ## Contributing

-Please read [CONTRIBUTING.md](./CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [Contributing docs](docs/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 1. Create your feature branch: `git checkout -b Feature/my-new-feature`
 2. Commit your changes: `git commit -am 'Add some feature'`